SparkleMalone/DataBasics/README.md

 ```{r, include=T}
 summary( Yale.Myers)
 ```
+## It's a Date
-Format the time variables and create a date in the format YYYY-mm-dd :
+Format the date variables and create a date in the format YYYY-mm-dd :

 Step 1.
 Use the year and day of the year to create a year.day variable.
 ```{r, include=T}